 Because there is mounting evidence against red light cameras, some cities have taken the steps to cut back on red light cameras.
 Ohio legislators are trying to set the example.
 Red light cameras not only endanger people, but the fines also hit poorer residents harder.
 Some pointed out that if cities truly want to make their roads and intersections safer then they operate the red-light cameras without revenue in mind.

-If you or a loved one has been injured in a vehicle accident at an intersection call Willens Law Offices today for a free case evaluation with a lawyer to make sure you understand everything.
+If you or a loved one has been injured in a vehicle accident at an intersection call Willens & Baez today for a free case evaluation with a lawyer to make sure you understand everything.
 A lawyer will let you know your rights and what you can do if you’re caught in a situation involving red lights.
-For more information on red light camera and legislation, you can contact Willens Law Offices.
+For more information on red light camera and legislation, you can contact Willens & Baez.